Yespo-CDP/yespo-shopify/README.md

 - [Shopify App Remix](https://shopify.dev/docs/api/shopify-app-remix) – provides authentication and methods for interacting with Shopify APIs.
 - [Shopify App Bridge](https://shopify.dev/docs/apps/tools/app-bridge) – allows your app to seamlessly integrate your app within Shopify's Admin.
-- [App extensions](https://shopify.dev/docs/apps/build/app-extensions) – theme app extensions allow the Yespo app to seamlessly inject scripts into a merchant’s theme without manual code edits.
+- [App extensions](https://shopify.dev/docs/apps/build/app-extensions) – Theme App Extensions allow the Yespo app to seamlessly inject scripts into a merchant’s Theme without manual code edits.
   You can find the extension code in the `./extensions/yespo-extension` directory.
   This extension includes:
-  - `blocks/` – contains Liquid files that act as entry points for injecting Yespo scripts into the theme.
-These blocks can be enabled via the Shopify theme editor.
+  - `blocks/` – contains Liquid files that act as entry points for injecting Yespo scripts into the Theme.
+These blocks can be enabled via the Shopify Theme editor.
   - `assests/` – contains JavaScript script that sends events using eS.JS.
-- [Polaris](https://polaris.shopify.com/) – design system that enables apps to create Shopify-like experiences
+- [Polaris](https://polaris.shopify.com/) – design system that enables apps to create Shopify-like experiences.
 - [Webhooks](https://shopify.dev/docs/api/webhooks?reference=toml) – allows to receive notifications about particular events in a shop such as customer-related changes.
 - [Metafields](https://shopify.dev/docs/apps/build/online-store/theme-app-extensions/configuration#metafield-namespaces) –
-used for storing tracking and scripts configurations (custom namespace: $app)
+used for storing tracking and scripts configurations (custom namespace: $app).

 ## Yespo API Authentication